-The ACLU has a long history of defending the LGBTQ + and Two Spirit community.
-We brought our first LGBTQ+ and Two Spirit rights case in 1936 and founded the LGBTQ+ and Two Spirit Project in 1986.
-Today, the ACLU brings more LGBTQ+ and Two Spirit cases and advocacy initiatives than any other national organization does.
+Today, the ACLU brings more LGBTQ + and Two Spirit rights cases and advocacy initiatives than any other national organization does.
+In fact, the ACLU has been counsel in seven of the nine LGBTQ+ and Two Spirit rights cases that the U.S. Supreme Court has decided — more than any other organization.
 With our reach into the courts and legislatures of every state, there is no other organization that can match our record of making progress both in the courts of law and in the court of public opinion.

 The ACLU’s current priorities are to end discrimination, harassment and violence toward transgender people, to close gaps in our federal and state civil rights laws, to prevent protections against discrimination from being undermined by a license to discriminate, and to protect LGBTQ+ and Two Spirit people in and from the criminal legal system.